BrightspaceUI/core/mixins/provider/README.md

 ## Usage

 Apply the `ProviderMixin` to the component that will be responsible for providing some data to components that request it.
-Optionally, the `ProviderDelegate` class can be used to specify a function that will provide the value when requested.
+Optionally, the `ProviderDelegate` class can be used to specify a function that will provide a cached value when requested.
+If `noCache: true` is passed, the value will not be cached.

 ```js
 import { ProviderMixin, ProviderDelegate } from '@brightspace-ui/core/mixins/provider/provider-mixin.js';